Starling Bank: award-winning banking on your mobile

 However, using a prepaid travel card is typically more expensive than using the cards you already have in your wallet.
 They often carry hidden fees such as inactivity costs , reload fees and issue fees.
 Not all travel cards support Thai Baht – for those that don’t you’ll pay a currency conversion fee when you withdraw cash or purchase a good or service.
 For help deciding on which travel card to go for, check out our comparison.

 Traveller’s cheques provide important security advantages over other forms of travel money.
-Each cheque has an unique serial number and can only be cashed with photo identification.
+Each cheque has a unique serial number and can only be cashed with photo identification.
 However, using travellers cheques can be expensive with institutions charging a commission of around 150THB to cash cheques.
-Because of this its usually best to get checks in relatively large denominations to minimise fees.
-Alternatively you’re often better off using a debit card or travel card which lets you make cheap or free ATM withdrawals.
+Because of this it’s usually best to get checks in relatively large denominations to minimise fees.
+Alternatively, you’re often better off using a debit card or travel card which lets you make cheap or free ATM withdrawals.

 Its always best to check with your individual bank to check their withdrawal fees and to see if they have any arrangements with Thai Banks which will offer more favourable charges.
 In most cases its likely you’ll be charged by both your bank and the ATM to withdraw money with the ATM alone likely to add on a fee of around £2-4.
 ATMs are available in any of Thailands cities and an increasing number of smaller towns.